mimoduo/mimogear/docs/pug/mixins.md

 **Available Mixins**

 * `+gallery`: generates a list of images based on a given directory inside /images/
-* `+image`: generates an image given a file name, alt label, and optional class name
+* `+image`: generates an image given a class name, file name, and alt label
 * `+section`: generates a section container given an optional class name
 * `+icon`: generates an svg related to an svg in the site sprite